elugens/hello-javascript/docs/general-javascript-questions/js-classes/extend-native-built-in-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Normally, when one class extends another, both static and non-static methods are inherited.
-But built-in classes are an exception.
-They do not inherit statics from each other.</div><br />
+  <div><strong>Interview Response:</strong> Normally, static and non-static methods are inherited when one class extends another.
+But built-in classes are an exception, and they do not inherit statics from each other.</div><br />
   <div><strong>Example:</strong> Both Array and Date inherit from Object, so their instances have methods from Object.prototype.
 But Array.[[Prototype]] does not reference Object, so there’s no, for instance, Array.keys() (or Date.keys()) static method.
   </div>
   </div>